lpender/ecotonics_blog/_posts/2019-11-18-modern-theme-development-in-shopify-part-1.md

 }
 ```

-Access the variables from your theme code as follows:
+Ouala.
+We can access the variables from our theme code as follows:

 ```
 # snippets/mysnippet.liquid